WormBase/website-public/README.md

 Staging Environment
 ---------------------------------------------

-WormBase staging site is hosted on the shared development instance.
+The [WormBase staging site](https://staging.wormbase.org/) is hosted on the shared development instance.
 Its deployment is automated, triggered by committing to the staging branch on Github.

 Continuous integration for staging environment is handled by Jenkins.
-Jenkins runs the [jenkins-ci-deploy.sh](jenkins-ci-deploy.sh) script to for deployment and testing.
-For detailed setup, please visit the Jenkins web console.
+For each commit, Jenkins runs the [jenkins-ci-deploy.sh](jenkins-ci-deploy.sh) script for deployment and testing.
+For detailed setup, please visit the [Jenkins web console](https://jenkins.wormbase.org/).

 Production Environment